 How it works:

-- GO ONLINE and click here to virtually connect to one of our providers when it’s convenient for you.
+- GO ONLINE here to virtually wait in line to connect with one of our providers when it’s convenient for you.

 - CONNECT and our team will register you.

 - FEEL BETTER by receiving an immediate evaluation, diagnosis and treatment plan.

 A: It provides real-time access to a doctor via video chat with a smartphone, tablet or computer 7 days a week, from 9am to 9pm (last patient seen at 8:30pm).